nairuzabulhul/.CodeBits/Operating Systems/Operating Systems Concepts/Chapter 3 : Process Concept.md

 ###  Process Control Block

+__Definition__is a data structure in the operating system kernel containing the information needed to manage a particular process.

 - __Process Control Block:__  It contains many pieces of information associated with a specific process

 - __Process state__.
 The state may be new, ready runnil•g, waiting, halted, and so on.